codedx/codedx-kubernetes/codedx/README.md

 ## Uninstalling the Chart

-To uninstall a chart with a `codedx` release name, run the following command (add `--purge` to permit the reuse of the `codedx` release name):
+To uninstall a chart with a `codedx` release name, run the following command:

 ```
-$ helm delete codedx
+$ helm uninstall codedx
 ```

 To remove the MariaDB persistent volume claims, run the following command: